Child Custody without a Court Order

 Whether his paternity has been established or not, if a father takes a child away from the child’s mother, he runs the risk of being charged with child abduction under Illinois law.
 Although it is possible for a mother to be guilty of child abduction if she refuses to let a father with custody or visitation rights see the child, the law does not specifically address these circumstances.
 On the other hand, it does directly deal with child abduction by a father.
 The Illinois Criminal Code says that a father who conceals a child without the consent of the “mother or lawful custodian” commits a Class 4 felony, which can be punished by jail time, a fine, or both.
 This law has resulted in the solidification of the rule that mothers are the default custodial parent, in the absence of a formal custody arrangement.

 Seek Advice from a Dedicated Family Lawyer

 If you do not have a formal custody agreement with your child’s other parent, and you disagree on who should have custody of your child, you should consider enlisting an attorney to help you put an agreement in place.
-M. Scott Gordon & Associates can help walk you through the process of clarifying your rights to custody or visitation to avoid any unpleasant disputes, and we are ready to represent you and your interests in court in order to get a legal custody agreement.
+Gordon & Perlut, LLC can help walk you through the process of clarifying your rights to custody or visitation to avoid any unpleasant disputes, and we are ready to represent you and your interests in court in order to get a legal custody agreement.
 Contact our Chicago or Skokie offices today for a consultation on your custody matter.